 If you prefer ice water, add ice cubes before drinking.

 Fruit and Herb Combinations

 This is so easy!
-Slice strawberries and kiwi for a sweet and refreshing beverage perfect for sipping in the Summertime.
+Slice strawberries and kiwi for a sweet and refreshing beverage perfect for sipping in the summertime.

-I just love the look of raspberry lemon water alone.
+We just love the look of raspberry lemon water alone.
 This is so pretty for a summer barbecue, bridal shower, or baby shower.
 Slice lemons and add raspberries.

 Blackberry and basil-infused water is great for those who love berries + want more of a savory taste.
 It’s less sweet than other flavored water recipes.

-Ok, hear me out on this one!
+Ok, hear us out on this one!
 My husband loves cilantro, and it pairs perfectly with lime.
 This combination reminds me of the pico de gallo we make.
 It is addicting!
 Add sliced limes and cilantro leaves.